 Climate-Controlled Warehouse- A climate-controlled warehouse is designed to house refrigerated, frozen and temperature sensitive inventory.

-On-demand Warehouse- The function of an on-demand warehouse is to provide short-term storage, transportation, and service of inventory for retailers on a month-to-month basis.
+On-demand Warehouse- The function of on-demand warehousing is to provide short-term storage, transportation, and inventory management for retailers on a month-to-month basis.

 Distribution Center- The terms “distribution center” and “fulfillment center” are interchangeable.
-A distribution/fulfillment center is a type of warehouse, but a warehouse is not a fulfillment center.
+A distribution/fulfillment center is a type of warehouse.

 What is a Fulfillment Center?

-Unlike a warehouse, however, a fulfillment center is typically operated by a third-party logistics provider (3PL) who provides inventory storage and host of other operational functions, including freight transportation, handling cross-docking and, most importantly order fulfillment.
+Unlike a warehouse, however, a fulfillment center is typically operated by a third-party logistics provider (3PL) who provides inventory storage and host of other operational functions, including freight transportation, handling cross-docking, customer service, and most importantly order fulfillment.

 What’s the Difference?
 Fulfillment Center vs. Warehouse